Abayie/printf/README.md

 ![](https://www.alxafrica.com/)

 ## printf()
-The printf project is a collaboration between Jonathan Abayie Boahene ( ##https://github.com/Abayie ) and Degbor Johnson( ## https://github.com/jo-dev123 ), actual students of Software Engineering at ALX School, wHere a function named "_printf" imitates the actual "printf" command located in the stdio.h library.
+The printf project is a collaboration between Jonathan Abayie Boahene -[Abayie](https://github.com/Abayie) and Degbor Johnson - [jo-dev123](https://github.com/jo-dev123), actual students of Software Engineering at ALX School, wHere a function named "_printf" imitates the actual "printf" command located in the stdio.h library.
 It contains some of the basic features and functions found in the manual 3 of "printf".

 _printf() is a function that performs formatted output conversion and print data.
 Its prototype is the following: